 This doesn't mean you can't make money with this or you can't be successful, but I think this system makes it more difficult.

 I must admit, when I first started looking into company I became a little suspicious when I heard they were originally known as SeAcai when they were founded in 1999 but then rebranded themselves as TLC in 2011.

-I don’t particularly like pyramid schemes or MLMs but just because Total Life Changes is an MLM doesn’t automatically means it’s a scam.
+And whilst I don't particularly like pyramid schemes or MLMs, just because Total Life Changes is an MLM doesn't automatically mean it's a scam.

 But is this a legit opportunity you can actually make money from?

-They have a great product range and it is possible for you to make a bit of extra money just by selling products alone without every recruiting others under you.
+They have a great product range and it is possible to make a bit of extra money just by selling products alone, but it's not easy.